FIND OUT HOW TO DO A DAY TRIPS FROM VENICE TO BURANO

 Now, enough talking.
 Since there are not many activities or things to do, here are some images that will hopefully inspire you to add Burano to your Venice itinerary.

-Though I like to call this post a “Burano 1-day itinerary” it is not actually a real itinerary because there isn’t actually a real tip for sightseeing.
+Though I like to call this post a “Burano itinerary,” it is not an actual itinerary because there isn’t a real tip for sightseeing, and – as mentioned at the beginning – there are not that many top things to do in Burano.

-I recommend planning in a few hours and just to get lost.
+I recommend planning in a few hours and just getting lost.
 You will stumble upon so many pretty houses (or as it is called nowadays “Instagram-worthy places) that it is fun to stroll the island.
-The colorful houses are mostly squared-shaped and divided into two or three floors.
+The colorful houses are mostly square-shaped and divided into two or three floors.

 It seemed the locals didn’t mind us visitors taking pictures of their houses.
 But keep in mind it is private property and respect their privacy (so no look through windows etc.)